Galarzaa90/tibia.py/docs/intro.rst

 Usage
 =====
-This library is composed of two parts, parsers and a asynchronous request client.
+This library is composed of two parts, parsers and an asynchronous request client.

+The asynchronous client (:class:`tibiapy.Client`) contains methods to obtain information from Tibia.com.

 The parsing methods allow you to get Python objects given the html content of a page.